garrett-sutton/garrett-sutton.github.io/_drafts/og-colorado.md

 I first got wind of this storm as I was talking to the lady sitting next to me on the plane.
 As one does, I mostly nodded and smiled and didn't think much else of it.
-I was really hoping for this storm to come and to maybe even come a little early so we could get some goods during our skiing.
+I was really hoping for this storm to come early so we could get some goods during our skiing.
-I didn't quite get what I wished for (though it did start dumping at Loveland by the end of our day of skiing), but that lady on the plane's concerns quickly became reality.
+I didn't quite get what I wished for (though it did start dumping at Loveland by the end of our day of skiing).
+That lady on the plane's concerns quickly became reality.
 Before we even started skiing on Saturday morning, Will was notified his flight was cancelled.
 I got my flight cancellation notification when we finished skiing.

-Thinking we still had a chance to get out of might as well be prepared to, we left Loveland on Saturday afternoon and headed to the airport hotel we were staying at.
-At that point, I recall Will got on hold with United to figure out his flight home.
-We took our car back to the rental center, rode the rental bus over to the airport and then waited what felt like forever for our hotel shuttle to pick us up and bring us back to the hotel.
-While waiting, I think Will just handled his flight situation by going into the airport and talking with the United folks.
+Thinking we still had a chance to get out or might as well be prepared to, we left Loveland on Saturday afternoon for the airport hotel we were staying at.
+At that point, Will got on hold with United to figure out his flight home.
+We unloaded our bags at the hotel and took our car back to the rental center, rode the rental bus over to the airport and then waited what felt like forever for our hotel shuttle to pick us up and bring us back to the hotel.
+While waiting,
+Will just handled his flight situation by going into the airport and talking with the United folks.
 He was set to fly out Monday afternoon.
+Also during this waiting phase, the snow had definitely picked it up another notch.

 We eventually made it back to the hotel, where it was getting pretty late with not a lot of food options available.
 Enter the Tower Tap and Grill at the Hilton next to our hotel.
 We got seated and had a nice meal on this Saturday night.

-After dinner, the storm had intensified.
+After dinner, the storm had intensified even more.
 It was dumping snow really fast as we walked across the parking lot.
 Then, Will realized he didn't have his ID and determined it was back at the airport. oof.
 It was a next morning problem.
 At this point,